syncfusion-content/blazor-docs/blazor/gantt-chart/zooming.md

 ---
 layout: post
 title: Zooming in Blazor Gantt Chart Component | Syncfusion
-description: Checkout and learn here all about Zooming in Syncfusion Blazor Gantt Chart component and much more.
+description: Checkout and learn here all about Zooming timespan levels in Syncfusion Blazor Gantt Chart component and much more.
 platform: Blazor
 control: Gantt Chart
 documentation: ug
 ---

-# Zooming
+## Zooming

 Gantt Chart has 25 predefined zooming timespan levels from year timespan to hour timespan.
 This support enables you to view the tasks in a project clearly from minute to decade timespan.
 To enable the zooming features, define the `ZoomIn`, `ZoomOut`, and `ZoomToFit` items to toolbar items collections.
 The following zooming options are available to view the project: